 Upcoming Private Activity Bond Authority Board Meeting

-The next Private Activity Bond Authority (PAB) Board Meeting is scheduled for Wednesday, July 10, 2013, at 9:00 a.m.
-The meeting will be held at our office located in the World Trade Center at City Creek, 60 East South Temple, 3rd Floor, Canyonland Conference Room #341, Salt Lake City, Utah (see attached map).
+The next Private Activity Bond Authority Board Meeting will be held on Wednesday, October 8, 2014, at 9:00 a.m., in our office located in the World Trade Center at City Creek, 60 East South Temple, 3rd Floor, Canyonlands Conference Room #341, Salt Lake City, Utah (see attached map).
 A copy of the agenda will be posted approximately one week before the meeting.

 Qualified Energy Conservation Bond Application

 The Qualified Energy Conservation Bonds (QECBs) Application is available for any Utah county, town or city interested in applying for the remaining amount of the State’s $4,306,920 portion from the total $28,389,000 volume cap received.
 The Private Activity Bond Authority Review Board is accepting 2014 QECB Applications for review at the December 11, 2013, Board Meeting.
 The next submission deadline for applications is Monday,October 28, 2013, at 5:00 p.m.
 Additional information is available on the QECB Program page.

 Programs Administered by the Private Activity Bond Authority

 The Private Activity Bond (PAB) Program is Utah’s tax-exempt bonding authority creating a lower cost, long-term source of capital under the Federal Tax Act of 1986.
 The Federal Government allocates over $32 billion per year to states on a per capita basis, with Utah receiving $291,875,000 in 2013.
 Each state establishes its usage priorities by statute.
 For more information on the PAB Program click here.

 Qualified Energy Conservation Bonds